Logo L&E Global

 K. Would any of the above answers change if the remote worker (a) is a citizen of your country, or (b) engages in activity interacting with the local market?

 a.
 Yes, in that the worker would not need a visa of any kind to enter and work from Brazil.
-Also, any interaction with the local market increases the risks of labour and social security inspections, along with the risk of labour claims.
+Also, in case of interaction with the local market, the digital nomad visa would not apply for this situation, and the risks of labour and social security inspections increases, along with the risk of labour claims.
 Considering that the foreigner will be rendering services from Brazil to the Brazilian market, Brazilian labour law would therefore apply.

 b.
-Yes, depending on the activities of the remote worker, his/her interaction with the local market also increases the risk of creating a permanent establishment in Brazil.
+Yes, depending on the activities of the remote worker, his interaction with the local market also increases the risk of creating a permanent establishment in Brazil.

 Any questions